Gelman Family Law Lawyers

 • The right to time off from work to raise his child

-Some examples of evidence a father needs to have so that he can prove that he is capable of raising the child include:
+Some examples of evidence a father may use to prove that he is capable of raising the child include:

 Whenever a father is going into court for a custody battle, it is best to remember these valuable tips to win custody of a child:

-• Instead of focusing on your partner or spouse, put your attention on your child.
-If your spouse makes a false claim against you, you will lose the chance to obtain your child.
+• Instead of focusing on your ex partner or spouse, put your attention on your child.

 As much as possible, a father should try to avoid these common mistakes:

-• Living in a messy house or a studio apartment
+• Living in a house or apartment that is unfit for the child to be present in

 Legal Term Definition

 We understand that you want what is best for your children.
 Don’t wait to assert your rights as a father.
-Call our experienced family lawyers at Gelman & Associates today to know more about father’s rights.
+Call our experienced Toronto family lawyers at Gelman & Associates today to learn how we can help.

 Pro Tip